This Keto Gravy is perfect for drizzling over roasted meats, vegetables, or mashed cauliflower!

 - 1 teaspoon xanthan gum

 - Heat the butter in a 10” or larger cast-iron skillet over medium heat.
-Whisk in the garlic powder, sea salt, and xanthan gum.
+Whisk in the garlic powder, and xanthan gum.
 Pour in the vegetable broth and bring to a simmer until thickened.
+Season with salt and pepper, to taste.
 Serve immediately or transfer to a lidded container and refrigerate until ready to serve.

 - To reheat, place the gravy over medium heat until warm.
 If the gravy is too thick add a bit more broth to thin out.